apereo/cas/development/installation/Service-Management.md

 ######`LdapServiceRegistryDao`
 Service registry implementation which stores the services in a LDAP Directory.
 Uses an instance of `LdapRegisteredServiceMapper`, that by default is `DefaultLdapServiceMapper` in order to configure settings for retrieval, search and persistence of service definitions.
-By default, entries are assigned the `objectclass` `casRegisteredService` attribute and are looked up by the `ui` attribute.
+By default, entries are assigned the `objectclass` `casRegisteredService` attribute and are looked up by the `uid` attribute.

 {% highlight xml %}